idvorkin/idvorkin.github.io/_d/bells.md

 <!-- vim-markdown-toc-end -->
 <!-- prettier-ignore-end -->

-I instantly liked Turkish Get Ups (TGUs) they have a nice flow and feel great.
-The trainer tried to get me to do swings, but I'm afraid of ballistic exercises so declined.
+I instantly liked Turkish Get-Ups (TGUs); they have a nice flow and feel great.
+The trainer tried to get me to do swings, but I'm afraid of ballistic exercises, so I declined.

-A year later I decided to try them, and I love them!
-At 44 every day I woke up my back would be stiff till I stretched out.
-When I started doing swings, the next day my back was as loose as a 30-year-old's :)
+A year later, I decided to try them, and I love them!
+At 44, every day I woke up, my back would be stiff until I stretched out.
+When I started doing swings, the next day my back was as loose as a 30-year-old's. :)

 ### Swings: